 - Helping smallholders improve their commercial viability—and their livelihoods—by helping them reach consumers beyond their local markets.
 Through support to producer organizations and market linkages programs, the WBG helps farmers produce for markets and enables their access to inputs, business development services, skills, and marketing infrastructure.

 - Supporting agribusiness entrepreneurs by linking them to markets and to domestic and foreign agribusinesses for revenue growth and sustainable job creation.

-The Bank supports smallholders in their efforts to meet food quality and safety standards so that they can sell in different markets, and contribute to domestic health and nutrition.
-Besides improving implementation of sanitary and other food safety standards, the Bank has also provides access to food safety training through e-learning and other tools, helps align local food safety institutions and systems to market needs and assists in improving the grading and packaging of products.
-With Bank support, agro-food producers in Moldova are better able to comply with export market standards and Vietnam’s Ministry of Agriculture and Rural Development has improved food safety standards.
-The Bank’s Global Food Safety Partnership also works to improve food safety in middle-income and developing countries.
+- Helping countries, farmers, and firms meet food quality and safety standards so that they can sell in different markets, and contribute to domestic health and nutrition.
+The WBG provides access to food safety training through e-learning and other tools, helping align local food safety institutions and systems to market needs and assist in improving the grading and packaging of products.

 In Brazil, rural competitiveness projects have helped more than 130,000 farmers reach domestic and international markets between 2010 and 2016